 Selection will be made in two stages:

 - All applicants must complete the online application.

 - You will be required to pay a fee of £18.00 to enter (this goes towards the costs of the selection procedure).

 - Please note: no other information will be viewed.

-- Interviews for shortlisted artists will be held at Standpoint late April 2019.
+- Interviews for shortlisted artists will be held at Standpoint on Wednesday 1 May 2019.